Abraxos/fim_cancer/logs/test_altered_architecture/readme.txt

 -Then run our instance of fim and cgpbfinder, on these two seperate groups.
 The cgpbfinder will do significance metric test
 --- on living and expressed vs. living and non-expressed. (group_alive)
---- on dead and expressed vs. dead and nonexpressed. (group_dead) -Doesn't return any sets for group_dead, need to check that...
+--- on dead and expressed vs. dead and nonexpressed. (group_dead) -Doesn't return any sets for group_dead, need to check that... okay.
+It's happening because that group is very small, -need to check different thresholds for two groups.